timktsang/Nicaragua_dengue/README.md

-Soucre_data.zip is the zip file for the source file for all table/figure in the manuscript.
+Soucre_data_for figures.zip is the zip file for the source file for all table/figure in the manuscript.

-Simulation.zip is the zip file for the code for simulation and estimation using 1/2/4 serotype sampling when updating infection histroy.
+Code_for_simulation_and_analysis.zip is the zip file for the code for simulation and analysis using 1/2/4 serotype sampling when updating infection histroy.